The Building Energy Use Benchmarking and Public Disclosure Program

 This program applies to non-residential buildings above 50,000 gross square feet of floor area and multi-family buildings over 50,000 gross square feet with 17 or more utility accounts.
 These are known as "disclosable" buildings and must submit Annual Energy Benchmark Reports to the California Energy Commission (CEC).
 The ordinance also applies to government buildings.

-The Energy Benchmark reports are due annually for "disclosable", commercial buildings starting on June 1, 2018 and for "disclosable", multi-family buildings beginning June 1, 2019.
+The Energy Benchmark reports are due annually on June 1st for "disclosable", commercial buildings and for "disclosable", multi-family buildings.
 The results of the Energy Benchmarks will be made public a year after the first Benchmark reports are due.

 AB 802 requires utilities to provide the required energy consumption data (13 months of energy-use data) for applicable buildings to the building owners upon request.
 The utility will provide "whole building" (aggregated) energy-use data to building owners without obtaining tenant authorization - if the number of utility accounts in the building meet the required minimum.